 Pain Left Unchecked

 If you’re someone who prefers to grit and bear your oral pain, make sure you know the consequences first.
-Forgoing a visit to an emergency dentist in Phoenix and letting your pain persist can lead to major problems, including:
+Forgoing a visit to an emergency dentist and letting your pain persist can lead to major problems, including:

 - Gum disease